-Just 20 minutes along a scenic mountain drive from Waikiki, is well worth a day trip, if not a home base for your Oahu vacation.
+Just 20 minutes along a scenic mountain drive from Waikiki, Kailua is well worth a day trip, if not a home base for your Oahu vacation.

 Start your day in Kailua the way the locals do – with a big plate of delicious macadamia nut pancakes at Boots n Kimo’s.
-A local staple, the tiny yet charming restaurant has just moved to a larger space down the street, so hopefully the wait for a table will be reduced.
+A local staple, the tiny yet charming restaurant has just moved to a larger space down the street, so hopefully, the wait for a table will be reduced.
 This place is always bustling, and you’ll discover why when you devour your stack of pancakes drizzled in their signature mac nut butter sauce.

 After breakfast, you will be ready to work off those calories the most scenic and fun way possible – with a kayak trip out to the Mokes.
 “The Mokes” are the local lingo for the Mokulua Islands (“twin” islands) that are about a quarter mile off the coast of one of Oahu’s most famed beach, Lanikai.

 Head over to Kailua Sailboards & Kayaks (it’s also not a bad idea to call ahead and make a reservation) to rent a kayak.
-They offer doubles and singles, and will set you up in the canal to head out.
+They offer doubles and singles and will set you up in the canal to head out.
 A challenging paddle, yet still doable for beginners, it will take you about an hour (depending on winds) to get out to the Mokes.

 If you planned ahead, you can enjoy a restful picnic on the island’s sandy stretch before heading back.
 There is not much room to wander on the Mokes due to their steep and rocky terrain, but the more adventurous visitors tend to trek around to the back and jump off some of the rocky cliffs.

 Open since 1932, Kalapawai has an unbeatable location, great sandwiches, and assorted sundries you might need for the beach.
 Choose a sandwich and drink, and then head to the beach a few hundred yards away to sprawl out for a well-deserved nap or relaxing float in the water.

-A quick yet steep hike up the Lanikai Pillbox trail will reward you with 360 degree views, the highlight of which will be an aerial view of Lanikai beach and the reefs leading out to the Mokes, surrounded by the brightest blue-green water you have ever seen.
-There is little shade on this hike, so it’s best to go in the late afternoon, when the sun lights up the Mokes and is less intense than at mid-day.
+A quick yet steep hike up the Lanikai Pillbox trail will reward you with 360-degree views, the highlight of which will be an aerial view of Lanikai beach and the reefs leading out to the Mokes, surrounded by the brightest blue-green water you have ever seen.
+There is little shade on this hike, so it’s best to go in the late afternoon when the sun lights up the Mokes and is less intense than at mid-day.

-There are however a few bars, mostly of the “dive” variety.
-Try Boardriders if you want some live music and a local surfer vibe (go early to avoid the cover), Creekside for a unique Hawaii biker scene, Bob’s for a pool hall atmosphere.
+There are however a few bars, most of the “dive” variety.
+Try Boardriders if you want some live music and a local surfer vibe (go early to avoid the cover), Creekside for a unique Hawaii biker scene, and Bob’s for a pool hall atmosphere.